 The cost of putting things right after this kind of cyber attack can end up costing a fortune, and the pirated software can damage your devices by causing them to slow down or overheat.

 We advise our clients to always use genuine software from a reputable source.
 If the cost of the software seems too good to be true… it probably is.

 But there’s more you can do.
 You should prevent unauthorized employees from downloading software that could be harmful by managing admin rights properly.
 And you should ensure your whole team has regular cyber security awareness training to make everyone aware of the risks to your business data.

-If you’d like help finding genuine software for your business, or creating a cyber security plan, just get in touch.
+If you’d like help finding genuine software for your business, or creating a cyber security plan, we are part of the Toronto Networking Companies that can help you, just get in touch.